Effects Of Alcohol on the Endocrine System

 - 2.7 First-class Treatment Centers, Therapy, Activities & Amenities

 - 2.8 Proven recovery success experience, backed by a Team w/ History of:

 - 2.10 World-class, Accredited, 5-Star Reviewed, Effective Addiction & Mental Health Programs.
 Complete Behavioral Health Inpatient Rehab, Detox plus Co-occuring Disorders Therapy.

 How Does Alcohol Affect The Endocrine System?
 Short Term Effects Of Alcohol On The Endocrine System.
 Long Term Effects Of Alcohol On The Endocrine System.
 Alcohol Abuse Statistics

 Effects of Alcohol on the Endocrine System

 The Endocrine System

-Hormones are produced by the glands of the endocrine system, traveling through the bloodstream to various tissues and organs in the body.
+Hormones are produced by the endocrine system’s glands, traveling through the bloodstream to various tissues and organs in the body.
 The hormones then tell these tissues and organs what to do or how to function.
 Some examples of bodily functions that are controlled by the endocrine system include:

 - Growth and development